 - Witness observations and statements

-To help pinpoint the cause of the accident, your lawyer may glean information from your car accident report, such as:
+To help pinpoint the cause of the accident, your lawyer can glean information from your car accident report, such as:

 - Mechanical defects on either vehicle